 Policy and Information Security Policy.
 Essity's Financial Reporting Manual is particularly important for the Group's financial reporting procedures as it contains a number of specific instructions and guidelines that are specially designed to ensure the quality of the financial reporting.
-Important steering documents are published updates to the documents.
+Important steering documents are published in a separate database that also contains a process for annual updates to the documents.